 Abdominal pain is one of the most frequent forms of pain among adults and children.

 Intense abdominal pain can be as trivial as a belly ache, or may even be life-threatening.
 How do you know for certain if your abdominal pain is a symptom of a serious condition?
-After you experience abdominal pain, you should discuss it with your doctor and make an appointment for analysis.
+After you experience abdominal distress, you should discuss it with your doctor and make an appointment for analysis.
 While visiting your doctor, these two questions are very helpful:

 When Did the Pain Begin?